sap-tutorials/Tutorials/tutorials/iot-part2-hanaxs-setup/iot-part2-hanaxs-setup.md

      }
      ```

 17. Your service enabled table is almost ready for use.
-You also need to give some authorizations and to do this you will create a “ROLE”.
+You also need to give some authorizations and to do this you will create a "ROLE".
 Right-click on your `myiot` package and select **New > Role**.
 Enter `johndoe_myiot` for the role name (modify the name accordingly) and click **Create**.

      ![New role](p2_11a.png)